Contractible subshifts: Periodic asymptotic dimension, almost unions, and dense periodic points

-It is easy to see that in fact $r$-components are now bounded, assuming that indeed when the maximal color $k$ is used, the $r(k+1)$-ball does not touch $k+1$ or more color components (which is automatic if $r' > r(d + 2)$).
-Namely, if a path with $r$-jumps stays in a single color class, then it has to actually stay near the same set of components of $y$.
-The reason is simply that if the color stays $k$ and some component is exchanged for another, the one dropped is now at distance at most $r(k+1)$, so in fact we should in fact have used the color $k+1$ (or larger) in the previous step. \end{proof}
+We show that in the resulting configuration $x \in \{1, \ldots, d+1\}^G$, monochromatic $r$-components are bounded.
+Namely, suppose that a path with $r$-jumps in stays in a single color class of $\phi(y)$.
+Then we claim it has to actually stay near the same set of components of $y$.
+The reason is simply that if the color stays $k$ and some component is exchanged for another, the one dropped is now at distance at most $r(k+1)$, so in fact we should in fact have used the color $k+1$ (or larger) in the previous step, assuming $k+1 \leq d+1$.

+But in fact, if $k = d+1$, then the $r(k + 1)$-ball still only touches at most $k$ color components in $y$, since $r' > r(d + 2)$.
+Thus, the logic also works for the maximal color. \end{proof}

 We use the same idea in Theorem~\ref{thm:ZdDimension}.